ctmm-initiative/ctmmweb/help/3_outlier_speed.md

     - It's possible that some data set have special cases that were not handled perfectly by the algorithm.
     - It's often better to use the *distance* tab to filter some obvious outlier first, then the case left for *speed* can be simplified.
     - See [discussion about the algorithm](https://github.com/ctmm-initiative/ctmm-webapp/issues/5), and [some algorithms used by Movebank](https://www.movebank.org/node/27252).
+    - If the sophisticated method failed for any reason, it will fall back to a simpler method with less accurate estimation but more robust for data.